 Memorable Manitobans: Alfred Percy Paget (1874-1960)

-On 28 September 1903, he married Minnie Webb.
-They had three children: Arnold Paget, Elaine Paget (wife of L. S. Raycraft), and Vida Paget (wife of C. Burton Stewart).
+On 28 September 1903, he married Minnie Elizabeth Parsons Webb (1878-1949) and they had three children: Arnold Paget (?-?), Elaine Paget (?-?, wife of L. S. Raycraft), and Inez Vida Paget (1906-1982, wife of C. Burton Stewart).
 During the First World War, he assisted in the organization and administration of the Patriotic Fund.
-His residence at 229 Park Boulevard, Winnipeg was designed in 1925 by local architect G. C. Parfitt.
-He was a member of the Winnipeg Garrison Club, Badminton Club, All Saints’ Tennis Club, Masons (Prince Rupert Lodge No. 1), and the United Church of Canada.
+His residence at 229 Park Boulevard in Winnipeg was designed in 1925 by local architect Gilbert C. Parfitt.
+He was a member of the Winnipeg Garrison Club, Badminton Club, All Saints’ Tennis Club, Masons (Prince Rupert Lodge No. 1), and United Church of Canada.